-- (b) Examples.
-Persons An owner or operator should use best professional judgment in deciding whether a release or threatened release of a hazardous substance to the environment may bepose a threat or potential threat to human health or the environment.
-The following, which is not an exhaustive list, are examples of situations that an owner or operator should generally should be reported under this section: - (i) Contamination in a water supply well- - (ii) Contaminated seeps, sediment or surface water; - (iii) Vapors in a building, utility vault or other structure that appear to be entering the structure from nearby contaminated soil or ground water. - (iv) Free productNon-aqueous phase liquid, such as a petroleum product or other organic liquidschlorinated solvent, on the surface of the ground or in the groundwater(free product)-; - (v) Any contaminated soil or unpermitted disposal of waste materials that would be classified as a hazardous waste under federal or state law7. - (vi) Any abandoned containers such as drums or tanks, above ground or buried, still containing more than trace residuals of hazardous substances-; - (vii) Sites where unpermitted industrial waste disposal has occurred-: - (viii) Sites where hazardous substances have leaked or been dumped on the ground-; and - (ix) Leaking underground petroleum storage tanks not already reported under WAC 173 340 450 chapter 173-360A WAC. - (3) Exemptions.
-The following releases are exempt from these notification requirements: - (a) Application of pesticides and fertilizers for their intended purposes and according to label instructions;
+(b) Examples.
+An owner or operator should use best professional judgment in deciding whether a release or threatened release of a hazardous substance to the environment may pose a threat to human health or the environment.
+The following, which is not an exhaustive list, are examples of situations that an owner or operator should generally report under this section:

-- (b) Lawful and nonnegligent use of hazardous substances by a natural person for personal or domestic purposes; - (c) A release in accordance with a permit that authorizes the release; - (d) A release previously reported to the department in fulfillment of a reporting requirement in this chapter or in another law or regulation; - (e) A release previously reported to the United States Environmental Protection Agency under CERCLA, Section 103(c) (42 U.S.C.
-Sec.
-9603(c)); - (f) Except for releases under subsection (2)(b)(iii) of this section, a release to the air; - (g) Releases discovered in public water systems regulated by the department of health; or - (h) A release to a permitted wastewater facility.

-An exemption from the notification requirements in this section does not imply a release from liability under this chapter.

-- (3) Content of release report.
-An owner or operator must include the following information in a release report, to the extent known: - (a) The identity and location of the hazardous substance; - (b) The circumstances of the hazardous substance release and its discovery; and - (c) Any planned, ongoing, or completed independent remedial actions to investigate or clean up the release. - (i) See WAC 173-340-515(4) and 173-340-450 for additional reporting requirements for independent remedial actions. - (ii) See WAC 173-340-310(5) for Ecology's authority to defer completing an initial investigation of a release to review independent remedial actions completed within ninety days of release discovery. - (4) Report of independent remedial actions.
-See WAC 173-340-515 for additional reporting requirements for independent remedial actions.
-See WAC 173-340-450 for reporting requirements for independent remedial actions for releases from underground storage tanks. - (5) Department response.
-Within ninety days of receiving information under this section, the department shall conduct an initial investigation in accordance with WAC 173-340-310.
-For sites on the hazardous sites list, the department shall, as resources permit, review reports that document independent cleanup actions.
-The review shall include an evaluation of whether the site qualifies for removal from the hazardous sites list or whether further remedial action is required. - (6)(4) Other obligations release reporting requirements.
-Nothing in this section shall eliminates any obligations to comply with reporting requirements that may exist in a permit or under other laws or permits, including but not limited to the following.:

-- (a) Releases from regulated UST systems.
+- (i) Contamination in a water supply well; - (ii) Contaminated seeps, sediment, or surface water; - (iii) Vapors in a building, utility vault, or other structure that appear to be entering the structure from nearby contaminated soil or groundwater; - (iv) Non-aqueous phase liquid, such as a petroleum product or chlorinated solvent, on the surface of the ground or in the groundwater (free product); - (v) Any contaminated soil or unpermitted disposal of waste materials that would be classified as a hazardous waste under federal or state law; - (vi) Any abandoned containers such as drums or tanks, above ground or buried, still containing more than trace residuals of hazardous substances; - (vii) Sites where unpermitted industrial waste disposal has occurred; - (viii) Sites where hazardous substances have leaked or been dumped on the ground; and - (ix) Leaking underground petroleum storage tanks not already reported under chapter 173-360A WAC. - (3) Content of release report.
+An owner or operator must include the following information in the release report, to the extent known: - (a) The identity and location of the hazardous substance; - (b) The circumstances of the hazardous substance release and its discovery; and - (c) Any planned, ongoing, or completed independent remedial actions to investigate or clean up the release. - (i) See WAC 173-340-515(4) and 173-340-450 for additional reporting requirements for independent remedial actions. - (ii) See WAC 173-340-310(5) for Ecology's authority to defer completing an initial investigation of a release to review independent remedial actions completed within ninety days of release discovery. - (4) Other release reporting requirements.
+Nothing in this section eliminates any obligations to comply with reporting requirements in other laws or permits, including but not limited to the following: - (a) Releases from regulated UST systems.
 Under chapter 173-360A WAC, UST system owners and operators and regulated service providers must report a confirmed release of a regulated substance from an UST system to Ecology within twenty-four hours.
 As specified in subsection (2)(a)(i) of this section, a release previously reported to Ecology under chapter 173-360A WAC is exempt from the release reporting requirements in this section.
 However, the release must still be investigated and cleaned up in accordance with this chapter.
-WAC 173-340-450 specifies interim actions that UST system owners and operators must perform immediately or shortly after confirming a release to reduce the threats posed by the release, prevent any further release, and characterize the nature and extent of the release; - (b) Releases from heating oil tanks.
+WAC 173-340-450 specifies interim actions that UST system owners and operators must perform immediately or shortly after confirming a release to reduce the threats posed by the release, prevent any further release, and characterize the nature and extent of the release;

+- (b) Releases from heating oil tanks.
 Under chapter 374-45 WAC, owners and operators of a heating oil tank and owners of the property where the tank is located must report a suspected or confirmed release from the tank to PLIA within ninety days.
 As specified in subsection (2)(a)(ii) of this section, a release previously reported to Ecology under chapter 374-45 WAC is exempt from the release reporting requirements in this section.
 However, the release must still be investigated and cleaned up in accordance with this chapter. - (5) Reservation of rights.
 Nothing in this section precludes Ecology from taking any actions it deems appropriate to identify contaminated sites consistent with chapter 70A.305 RCW.